Math and the Movies!

 strip Stand and Deliver (1988 Warner Home Video)

-MathBits’ Worksheet: Getting ready for the AP Calculus Exam, word problem on
+MathBits’ Worksheet: Getting ready for the AP Calculus Exam,

-applied derivatives.
 Graphing calculator used for computation and analysis.

 Note: